nguyenhoangtrungg/Coliee_2023_task12/README.md

 ```

 **Parameters:**
-* input_link: link to the folder containing the documents
+* inputpath: path to the folder containing the documents
-* output_link: link to the output file
+* outputpath: path to the output file

 **Note**:
 If dont fill parameter , it will be left as default